link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 ### Cluster Address

-Instead of relying on the physical network’s addresses, each container is marked with a unique address within the cluster called **Cluster Address**.
+Instead of relying directly on the physical network addresses of the host machines, each container in an overlay network is typically assigned a unique IP address within the cluster's virtual address space.
+This is often called a **Cluster IP**.

 ```d2
 Cluster {